 Located in Lanao del Sur in the Autonomous Region in Muslim Mindanao (ARMM), Marawi is at the center of the Islamic groups in the Philippines.

 The ethnicity of the Maranaos is a blend of Malay-Arabic ancestry.
 They settled the lands way ahead of any historical explorations and occupations by the Spaniards and other foreigners chronicled in the Philippines.
-These natives inhabited the surrounding edge of the lake on the Bukidnon-Lanao side in North Central Mindanao giving them the monicker, ‘Lake Dwellers’ or ‘People of the Lake.’
+These natives inhabited the surrounding edge of the lake on the Bukidnon-Lanao side in North Central Mindanao, giving them the moniker ‘Lake Dwellers’ or ‘People of the Lake.’

-Available data from the 20th century point to the Maranaoan community, numbering about 840,000, as being the largest of the Moro ethnic groups in Mindanao.
+Available data from the 20th century point to the Maranaoan community, numbering about 840,000, as the largest of the Moro ethnic groups in Mindanao.
 Maranaos are very clannish.
 They live close to one another and around Mosques.
 They follow the Quran strictly.
 Wealth or stature are manifested in their elaborate clothing designs, embellishments, and jewelry.
-For colors, they veer towards bright colors like vibrant reds, purple, and gold as seen in their exotic textiles, woven mats, and ornaments.
-They love music and dance and the magnificent Royal Maranao Fan Dance, Kasingkil, with its resplendent costumes is truly a sight to behold.
+For colors, they veer towards bright colors like vibrant reds, purple, and gold, as seen in their exotic textiles, woven mats, and ornaments.
+They love music and dance, and the magnificent Royal Maranao Fan Dance, Kasingkil, with its splendid costumes, is truly a sight to behold.

-As a people who have repulsed any form of foreign invasion and retained a culture distinctly their own, it is not unusual for Maranaos to want to have their own rules, laws, and form of government.
-Their quest for autonomy makes them vulnerable to extremism as evidenced by the crisis that gripped the City of Marawi in May 2017.
+As a people who have repulsed any form of foreign invasion and retained distinctly their own culture, it is not unusual for Maranaos to want their own rules, laws, and government structure.
+Their quest for autonomy makes them vulnerable to extremism, as evidenced by the crisis that gripped the City of Marawi in May 2017.

-Being known as the Islamic City in a predominantly Catholic nation, it was not unusual that Marawi City was targeted by Isnilon Hapilon to launch his attack and establish a caliphate with the help of the Maute brothers and the Abu Sayyaf Group on the 23rd of May 2017.
+Being known as the Islamic City in a predominantly Catholic nation, it was not unusual that Isnilon Hapilon targeted Marawi City to launch his attack and establish a caliphate with the help of the Maute brothers and the Abu Sayyaf Group on the 23rd of May 2017.

 The Islamic State of Iraq and the Levant (ISIL) was responsible for the terroristic activities in Iraq.
-They later on affiliated with terrorists’ cells in Syria.
+They later on affiliated with terrorist cells in Syria.
 Isnilon Hapilon was identified with the former.
-Hapilon’s faction was based in Southern Mindanao and the Island of Basilan; later on, they moved to Central Mindanao to unite with ISIS supporters.
+Hapilon’s faction was based in Southern Mindanao and the Island of Basilan; later, they moved to Central Mindanao to unite with ISIS supporters.

 In the latter part of 2015, the ASG and the Maute group strengthened their terroristic ties and alliances and emerged as a terrorist threat to reckon with.

 Omarkhayam and Abdullah Maute were well-schooled, idealistic, and quite explicit about their ideology.
-They had the benefit of an education which made them adaptable to the ever-changing world of information technology and were quite well versed in its use.
+They had the benefit of an education, which made them adaptable to the ever-changing world of information technology, and were quite well-versed in its use.
 They were comfortable moving in and out of the different strata of society.
 Their use of the Internet to widen their social propaganda came naturally.
-Their posts were quite vocal about their opinions and ideas and even went to the extent of discussing how to achieve an Islamic State.
+Their posts were quite vocal about their opinions and ideas and even discussed how to achieve an Islamic State.

-Their father, Cayamora Maute, an engineer, was arrested in Bgy Sirawan, Toril, Davao City on the 6th of June 2017 when his Toyota Grandia van was stopped at a checkpoint days prior to the arrest of their mother.
-Later on, Cayamora Maute died inside his prison cell on the 17th of August 2017, due to fragile health.
+Their father, Cayamora Maute, an engineer, was arrested in Bgy Sirawan, Toril, Davao City, on the 6th of June 2017 when his Toyota Grandia van was stopped at a checkpoint days before their mother’s arrest.
+Later on, Cayamora Maute died inside his prison cell on the 17th of August 2017 due to fragile health.

-Social media became the primary means of propaganda used by the Maute brothers to influence others to join them, to obtain funds, spread disinformation, send out appeals to the youth, to broadcast their ISIS ideology, and the setting up of a caliphate in the City of Marawi, Lanao del Sur.
+Social media became the primary means of propaganda used by the Maute brothers to influence others to join them, obtain funds, spread disinformation, send out appeals to the youth, broadcast their ISIS ideology, and set up a caliphate in the City of Marawi, Lanao del Sur.